 After you file, your insurer will likely assign an adjuster to you.
 They’ll assess the damages and determine what your reimbursement will be.
 Also, be ready to pay a deductible.
 This is the amount of money you previously agreed to pay if you file a claim.

-State laws usually require insurers to settle your claim in a reasonable amount of time.
+State laws usually require insurance providers to settle your claim in a reasonable amount of time.
 Once you receive your settlement, you can repair or replace your car as necessary.

 Will Filing a Claim Raise My Rates?